ajarara/circe-actions/README.md

 Now _everytime_ someone says something in #foo, the minibuffer'll know about it.
 To disable all persistent handlers, M-x circe-actions-panic, or M-x circe-actions-disable gets rid of them.
 (As of now, there is no way to disable specific ones, as there isn't an easy way I can think of to present them to the user)

-Of course, there is another way to handle other non-callback use cases, see [non-callback-style registration](#non-callback-style-registration)
+Finally, there is no need to assign names to these one off functions, instead we can Of course, there is another way to handle other non-callback use cases, see [non-callback-style registration](#non-callback-style-registration)

 ## circe-actions-panic